StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 Note: `d` is reserved for a combination Soss/DynamicHMC.

 Scripts containing the clips are stored by chapter.

-In some chapters special introductory scripts have been included (e.g. in `intro-julia`) or scripts that generate figures in the book (always in `figures`).
-The figures are stored by chapter in the `plots` directory.
+For some chapters, special introductory notebooks have been included (e.g. in `intro-R-users` in notebooks/00).

+Scripts that generate important figures in the book are in the `figures` subdirectory in each chapter.
+The figures themselves are stored, again by chapter, in the `plots` directory.

-A similar structure is used for models and Pluto notebooks.
+Models and Pluto notebook directories are also organized by chapter.

 ## Status